A female student in a lab coat looking into a microscope in a lab.

 • Guides students through the applications process, including school choice, supplemental material review, and mock interviews

-Current students should add Pre-Health as an Advisory Program in Workday so they do not miss out on important information and opportunities.
-Adding this program is not binding and will not keep you from graduation.
-It can be removed at any time.
+Adding Pre-Health as an advisory program in Workday ensures you're receiving all the latest information about courses, opportunities and workshops.
+Adding this advisory program is not binding and can be removed at any time.

 Programs of Study